Continuous monitoring for noisy intermediate-scale quantum processors: Application of the monitoring system

 \subsection{Monitoring the real device}

-Here we apply the monitoring system to analyzing samples that are obtained with the use of the IBM 5-qubit superconducting quantum processor \textsc{imbq\_lima}.
+Here we apply the monitoring system to analyzing samples that are obtained with the use of the IBM 5-qubit superconducting quantum processor \textsc{imbq\_lima} (see the calibration data in Appendix~\ref{sec:app:ibmq-details}).
 In order to provide a fair comparison between the results obtained with the emulator and real device, we consider exactly the same input circuits, and shots number $K_i=8192$.

 First, we consider an (in)accuracy of the outcomes distribution predictions as a function of a number of processed circuits.
 The behaviour of averaged values of $\Delta^i_{\rm circ}(j)$, obtained in the same way as in the previous subsection, are shown in Fig.~\ref{fig:l1norm_ibm}.
 We see that in general Fig.~\ref{fig:l1norm_ibm} has the same form as Fig.~\ref{fig:l1norm_synth}, yet there are some differences.
 One can see in Fig.~\ref{fig:l1norm_ibm} a clear monotonic increase of the prediction inaccuracy with growth of layers number in contrast to a saturation behaviour observed for the synthetic data.
 At the same time, the values of $\Delta^i_{\rm circ}(j)$ for the data from the real processor are 2-3 times higher than for the synthetic data.
 We suppose that this increase of discrepancies is due to the fact the the suggested model of the quantum processor does not fully catch all the features of real processor.
 However, as we show next, the monitoring system still provides valuable results.